 We are also seeking to create connections with addiction and mental health-related organisations so feel free to get in touch using the contact form on our contact us page.

-The Dual Diagnosis Network will be set up over the next few years to provide information, advice & support for those with co-occurring mental health and addiction issues.
+The Dual Diagnosis Hub will be set up and launched over the next two years to provide & signpost information, advice and support for those with co-occurring mental health and addiction issues.

 This project will be developed in stages and initially we aim to provide information about the different mental health conditions that people can come into recovery with, tools that we’ve found useful in dual recovery, and we will sign-post local & national organisations that can provide additional support to those with complex mental health needs.